• All Recipes

 Ingredients

-• 1.5 tablespoons tamari, OR low-sodium soy sauce
+• 1 ½ tablespoons tamari, or low-sodium soy sauce

-• 2 tablespoons extra virgin olive oil, OR tahini
+• 2 tablespoons extra virgin olive oil, see Notes for oil-free

 • 2 tablespoons maple syrup, adjust to taste